Waymo teams up with Renault, Nissan on robotaxis outside US

 It seems likely it will still be several years before Waymo will be in a position to pose a serious challenge to Uber, the world’s largest ride-hailing service.
 Although Waymo’s self-driving technology is widely considered to be the world’s most advanced, it still isn’t adept enough to be trusted without a human poised to take control in case something goes awry with the robot.

 Waymo had hoped to launch a fully autonomous ride-hailing service last year in the Phoenix area, but instead is still keeping human safety drivers in those vehicles more than six months after it rolled out.
-That service, known as Waymo One, is still only offering rides to a few hundred passengers that previously participated in a test program.
+That service, known as Waymo One, is still only offering rides to about 1,000 passengers that previously participated in a test program.

 Krafcik told the German newspaper Handelsblatt last year that Waymo will likely use a different brand for its ride-hailing services outside the U.S. That could be one reason Waymo is working with France-based Renault and Japan-based Nissan, household names in their home countries.

-Waymo has previously struck deals with two automakers, Fiat Chrysler and Jaguar, but those involved ordering tens of thousands of vehicles to be equipped with self-driving technology for services in the U.S. So far, Waymo is only using Fiat Chrysler minivans for its Phoenix service.
+Waymo has previously struck deals with two automakers, Fiat Chrysler and Jaguar, but those involved ordering tens of thousands of vehicles to be equipped with self-driving technology for services in the U.S. So far, Waymo is only using Fiat Chrysler’s minivans for its Phoenix service, but plans to add Jaguar’s electric-powered I-Pace next year.

 The partnership with Renault and Nissan also involves a long-time alliance they formed with Mitsubishi.
 But the fate of that alliance has been in limbo since Carlos Ghosn, the former CEO of both Renault and Nissan, was arrested late last year on charges that included falsifying financial reports.